bjorn-ali-goransson/warzone2100/README.md

 First off, DON'T show the scroll value as a console message. :) that info is relegated to the logs.

-We will increase the zoom amount of each mousewheel scroll step.
+We will increase the zoom rate of each mousewheel scroll step.
 It's a bit too weeny as it is now - we can afford to increase the heaviness somewhat.

 There is already something called zoom().

+The thing called ZOOM RATE is the mousewheel step zoom rate.
+Default needs to be increased.

 Cubic easing should do it. https://easings.net/en#easeInCubic